 If we wanted to beat the competition (and we really did), we had to have a product that was so remarkable, so far beyond what people expected or saw in other wallets that nobody could argue whose was the best.

 Rule #1: If you aim to be just a little better than your competitors, you will lose.
 Be the first – a Champion whose advantages are so obvious that nobody will argue the opposite.

-While our competitors had power bank and a Bluetooth alarm system, we added into a list of features a global GPS tracking, memory card, worldwide WiFi and most critically, a camera which would take a photo of thieves when in lost mode.
+While our competitors had a power bank and a Bluetooth alarm system, we added to a list of features global GPS tracking, memory card, worldwide WiFi, and most critically, a camera that would take a photo of thieves when in lost mode.

 The last feature was created specifically for media, giving a WOW factor to the product.

 As a hook to catch media attention, it really worked.